 The answer, of course, is that healthcare in our country is often fragmented.
 Physical health conditions are treated separately from mental illness and substance use, when, in fact, they all impact the success or failure of any single treatment plan.
 And, even when there is some coordination between a behavioral health provider and a medical doctor, social determinants, including economic insecurity and lack of social supports are still not considered.

 Integrated care focuses care on the whole person by coordinating physical and behavioral health care, along with substance use.
-There are different models for how integrated care is delivery, but I believe that, in my sister’s case, Care Coordination could have made all the difference.
+There are different models for how integrated care is delivered, but I believe that, in my sister’s case, Care Coordination could have made all the difference.

 So What Exactly Is Care Coordination?

 Care Coordination is the idea that by having someone focused on coordinating integrated health care for a population of members a payer is financially responsible for, they can expect to improve both the member health outcomes and the financial cost of those outcomes.
 Typically, Care Coordination is put in place by organizations participating in a value-based payment model for populations that are at high risk for comorbidities and/or have chronic physical and mental health conditions.
 Members assigned to this high-risk category are assigned a care coordinator, which is often paid for by the payer/health plan.

 - Communicate across multiple providers within the continuum of care, especially with a primary care physician;